-In this world of technology, more and more business communication takes place over the phone, Internet, online and via social media.
-While meeting with your clients and your co-workers face to face is the most effective means of creating and building relationships, it is not always possible to be there in person.
+In this world of technology, business communication takes place in a myriad of ways we never thought about just a few years ago.
+While meeting face to face with your clients and co-workers is the most effective means of creating and building relationships, it is not always possible to be there in person, close and up front.

 From the small business owner to the corporate executive, it is critical to know the subtleties of online communication.
 A business deal can be derailed when the proper format is not used, when the timing is wrong, when language is misunderstood and courtesy and respect are not present in the message.

 Business growth depends on good customer service which in turn depends on good manners.